tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

 * For all the illustrations below, we create a store under `~/tmp`.
 * We assume some working TPM connection.
 Under the hood the `tpm2_ptool` command calls `tpm2-tools` binaries.
 Thus configuring the `TCTI` is important.
-The easiest way to do this for testing is to use the IBM TPM Simulator and tpm2-abrmd as documented in [dependencies](BUILDING.md#step-1---satisfy-dependencies).
+The easiest way to do this for testing is to use a TPM Simulator and tpm2-abrmd as documented in [dependencies](BUILDING.md#step-1---satisfy-dependencies).

   Their is no requirement to use the simulator and abrmd, this is all configuration dependent.